PeterAkande/MyPricacyPolicy/ImgAnnot/PrivacyPolicy.md

 This app is developed by Peter Akande.

-We at Pilad Technologies take privacy, and as such, this app is not built to collect or transmit any form of data.
+We at Pilad Technologies respect the privacy of our users, and as such, this app is not built to collect or transmit any form of data.